felixleopoldo/benchpress/docs/source/index.rst

 .. image:: ../../figures/benchpress.jpg
    :width: 600

-Benchpress is a  workflow for systematic benchmarking of algorithms for learning graphical models from observed data.
+Benchpress is a `Snakemake <https://snakemake.readthedocs.io>`_-workflow for systematic benchmarking of algorithms for learning graphical models.
-It is based on the workflow managment system `Snakemake <https://snakemake.readthedocs.io>`_  and provides a simple interface via a `JSON <https://www.json.org/json-en.html>`_ configuration file.
+It provides a simple interface via a `JSON <https://www.json.org/json-en.html>`_ configuration file.
-Benchpress implements the state of the art structure learning algorithms available in the literature, as well as data, parameter sampling algorithms and benchmarking metrics.
+Benchpress implements the state-of-the-art algorithms available in the literature, as well as data, parameter sampling algorithms and benchmarking metrics.